Taxonomy, Description, Life Cycle, and Location

 Yellow sticky traps are baited with a sex pheromone (spiroketal) and/or ammonium bicarbonate attractant.
 The sex pheromone attracts the males whereas ammonium bicarbonate attracts both males and females.
 Both lures can be combined in one trap.
 Traps are placed on the south side of the tree in the winter and on the north side in the summer.
 Hang the trap in open shade, with 8-10” (203 to 254mm) of clearance from foliage, and for trees with fruit, inside the canopy.

-The yellow sticky traps should be replaced once a month or more often if they get wet, contaminated with non-target insects, or dusty such that they are no longer sticky.
+The yellow sticky traps should be replaced once a month or more often if they get wet, contaminated with non-target insects, or dust such that they are no longer sticky.
 The spiroketal lures should be changed every 4 to 6 months and ammonium bicarbonate packets every 2 to 6 weeks.
 The flies should be removed weekly when the traps are monitored.
 Read the instructions carefully about how to handle and place the bait and pheromone.

 Attract and Kill Traps